gaehlerm/SoftwareEngineering/README.md

 car.drive()
 ```

-The `Engine` object shouldn't be constructed inside the `Car` constructor for several reasons.
+The `Engine` object should not be instantiated inside the `Car` constructor for several reasons.
 Most importantly, the constructor should be as simple as possible.
 It shouldn't create anything that isn't necessary.
 It is better to pass the `Engine` as an argument.
 Instead, the `Car` constructor should look like this:

 ```py
 # ...